 - Average Daily Passengers: (approx.) 12,000

 - Fixed-Route Annual Revenue Miles: (approx.) 2 million

 Gold Coast Transit District is governed by a Board of Directors.
 Each of GCTD's five member agencies appoints one elected official from its governing body to serve on the Board of Directors and a second to serve as an alternate member.
 The Board of Directors regular monthly meetings are held on the first Wednesday of each month at 10 a.m.
 Click Here to view Agendas and Minutes

 GCTD’s General Manager is appointed by, and reports to, the Board of Directors.
 The General Manager is charged with carrying out the Board’s policies and directives, and has full charge of the operation of GCTD’s services, facilities, and administration of business affairs.
 GCTD's Management Team is comprised of:

 - Steve L. Rosenberg, Director of Finance and Administration

 - Vanessa Rauschenberger, Director of Planning and Marketing

-- Andrew Mikkelson, Director of Transit Operations
+- Vacant, Director of Operations and Maintenance

 GCTD has nearly 200 employees, the majority of whom operate or maintain buses.
 Service Employees International Union Local 721 represents all bus operators, most maintenance employees and five administrative staff members.
 GCTD Contracts with MV Transportation for the operation ACCESS Paratransit.